Nassim-Saboundji/ComicRepository/README.md

 __ [GET] http://localhost:3000/loginAdmin __

-This is used to login the user so one can uses the [POST] routes below.
+This is used to login the user so one can use the [POST] routes below.
 By default there is only one admin account with username: admin and password: 1234

 As an example you can login with http://localhost:3000/loginAdmin?username=admin&password=1234